josephchoe/josephchoe.com/_app/_posts/2021-11-12-exploring-ruby-cgi.md

 Lately, I've been thinking about how Ruby web applications are deployed.

 In most applications, you have a web server like `nginx` serving static pages.
-These web servers can also route traffic to web applications usually application servers like `puma`, which then allows us to interface with the [Rack application]({% post_url video/2021-07-16-rack-the-best-ruby-web-framework %}).
+These web servers can also route traffic to application servers like `puma`, which then allows for the use of the [Rack interface]({% post_url video/2021-07-16-rack-the-best-ruby-web-framework %}).

 However, this means you have both the web server and the application server running constantly.
 Which might be what you want, depending on your use case, but also maybe not.